n76/Symphony/PRIVACY.md

 ## Types of Data Collected

 ### Personal Data
-The developer doesn't collect personally identifiable data while the software is being utilized.
+The developer doesn't collect personally identifiable data.

 ### Usage Data
-The developer doesn't collect usage data pages are viewed or are clicked.
+The developer doesn't collect usage data.

+### Installation Data
+The developer distributes this software via channels like F-Droid and GitHub where download counts are not maintained.
+So the developer has no knowledge or way to acquire knowledge that the user has installed or is using this software.

 ### Use of Data
 With the enablement of the storage permission, the software, and not the developer has the power to: